PEACE OF MIND

 Immerse yourself in the sights and sounds of world famous Kruger National Park while on open vehicle game drives.

 Learn about the history of the apartheid era in Soweto and its effect on modern South Africa.

 Discover the majestic Victoria Falls - the smoke that thunders - and enjoy a cruise along the mighty Zambezi River.

 View All Days

 On arrival in Johannesburg, transfer to your hotel.
 The remainder of the day is at your leisure.

 Today explore the township of Soweto and the surrounding area, driving past well known landmarks such as Chris Hani Baragwanath Hospital, Orlando Power Station, Nelson Mandela’s old house, Desmond Tutu’s house and the Hector Pieterson Memorial.
 In the afternoon, discover the history of South Africa’s apartheid era at the Apartheid Museum.
 (B)

-The greater Kruger area is one of the world’s wilderness areas – and with good reason, it is home to 147 mammal species, including the prized ‘Big 5’ – lions, leopards, elephants, buffalo and rhino.
+Wake up early for your first morning game drive.
+The Greater Kruger area is one of the world’s best wilderness areas – and with good reason, it is home to 147 mammal species, including the prized ‘Big 5’ – lions, leopards, elephants, buffalo and rhino.
 The park is home to the world’s largest population of white rhino, a critically endangered species.
-Sprawling over two million hectares, Kruger is the size of a small country, making this vast, unfenced wilderness one of the great African safari destinations.
-Kruger is also unique in that visitors are encouraged to explore on their own – the extensive network of paved roads within the park makes it easy for visitors to self-drive and tailor their safari experience to their own interests and schedule.
-(B)(L)(D)
+While seeing big game is always exhilarating, there are many other smaller species that are also captivating, and birding enthusiasts will be delighted at the approximately 350 species of bird recorded on the reserve.

 Transfer to Hoedspruit Airport to connect with your flight to Cape Town.
 On arrival, transfer to your hotel.
 (B)